 Using old HTML is on our common web development mistakes list for an obvious reason.
 Similar to technology, programming languages evolve.
 Today the original HTML language is currently at HTML5.

 Now how does this help with your bottom dollar ROI?

 HTML5 elements replace elements like Adobe Flash.
 Most importantly, some browsers do not support old HTML elements; instantly putting websites at a handicap.
-If your website fails to load or if it shows a less than par design, users will bounce off and move onto your competitors.
+If your website fails to load or if it shows a less than par design, users will bounce off and look to your competitors.